Digital Distribution is the Future — and Soon it Will Have the Past too

 Akitoshi Kawazu has sort of a shaky reputation among RPG fanatics.
 He gets the occasional hit – if you can indeed call them that – with games like Final Fantasy Crystal Chronicles.
 More often he makes games that have only a niche following at best.
 He’s best known for his work on the SaGa series, which hasn’t had a great game in a long time.
 I suppose you might be able to find a few people who liked SaGa Frontier or Unlimited SaGa, but then some people like pain and insurmountable learning curves.

 There’s one game, however, for which I have to really give him credit.
 Among the first creations that were wholly Kawazu’s was SaGa2 on Game Boy, which we saw as Final Fantasy Legend 2.
-Its huge variety of settings, equipment, and character types appeal to me just as much as a solid, well told plot and more than magnificent graphics. → To be this lame takes ages.
+Its huge variety of settings, equipment, and character types appeal to me just as much as a solid, well told plot and more than magnificent graphics.
+It has an atmosphere that sparks the imagination, setting ablaze a fire of possibility in my brain that rivals those from Lunar and Skies of Arcadia. → All happy games are alike; each unhappy game is unhappy in its own way.

 Review – Sands of Destruction